 There are definite advantages to leasing a car, such as:

-- Driving the car during the trouble-free period of time
+- Driving the car during a trouble-free period of time

 - Driving the latest model covered with a new-car warranty